icicel/ahn/README.md

 Acronyms are treated mostly like proper nouns.
 However, noun suffixes do not replace the ending vowels and are just appended.
 - Born in the USA - Ĝeà'a USA
-- Their CPUs came later - Iś̀e CPUa ẗyŕ üȷ́e
+- Their CPUs came later - Iś̀e CPUo ẗyŕ üȷ́e

 If there would be consecutive letters as a result of this, the final vowel is removed anyway.
-- NATO's defense - NATo ńyḿaó
+- NASA's mission - NASa r̀ò̧̂a

 # Explanation of the RegEx